Collateral Securities to secure an Education Loan

 The several types of collateral used in a secured loan are well explained during episode 12 of Loanflix in shorts, which have been embedded below.

-The term “collateral security,” also known as collateral property, is a financial term that refers to the tangible asset(s) that borrowers use as collateral with lenders to get the loan.
-A loan for education by the collateral property is referred to as a secured education loan.
+The term “collateral security,” also known as collateral property, is a financial term that refers to the tangible asset(s), especially real estate, that borrowers use as collateral with lenders to get the loan.
+A loan for education by collateral property is referred to as a secured education loan.
 There are several assets that an applicant could offer as security, such as land, a home, or a fixed deposit.

 Which collateral is acceptable to be used for a loan for education?